SFH-Foundation/sfhfoundation/docs/articles/consciousness.md

 This article collects and presents various windows and aspects of the incredible mystery that is consciousness.
 Many of the following excerpts are taken from the book "[Spectrum of Reality](http://spectrumofreality.com/)".

-Catalogued throughout this site you will find various videos and discourses further elaborating on this vast topic.
-Read to the end to find other recommendations that discuss the same phenomena from a multitude of other perspectives.

 ## Consciousness

 Life is discerned via consciousness.
 Human consciousness spans a very wide spectrum of experiencing and understanding of realities.
 Consciousness may be defined as an energy field or light that generates other subtle forces such as intelligence, knowledge, understanding, feeling, emotion and other mental and spiritual states.